 Habits are funny things.
 Not everything sticks, and the things that do are often not the best for us (being lazy, messy, forgetful, insert bad habit here).

 I used to identify myself as someone who wasn’t very productive, wasn’t very motivated, or didn’t have the ability to easily change my ways.
-And hey, none of us are perfect, but a little bit of self-awareness goes a long way and when I began to pinpoint where I wanted to make improvements in my life and in the way I lived, I began to feel happier, more confident, and more fulfilled.
+And hey, none of us are perfect, but a little bit of self-awareness goes a long way and when I began to pinpoint where I wanted to make improvements in my life, I began to feel happier, more confident, and more fulfilled.

 Developing new, healthy habits takes time.
-In fact, not only have some of these been in the works for a few years, I also still sometimes have to remind myself of them because I’m human, you’re human, we’re all human.
-As much as I wish there was some final healthy habit mastery destination I could reach, the reality is that throughout life, there will always be opportunity to improve ourselves.
-I don’t believe it ever just finishes.
-But in my opinion, that’s the beauty of it all.
+In fact, not only have some of these been in the works for a few years, but I still sometimes have to remind myself of them.
+As much as I wish there was some final destination of mastering all of our desired habits, the reality is that throughout life, there will always be opportunities to improve and better ourselves in a myriad of ways.
+That’s the beauty of life, don’t you think?

 1. Waking Up Earlier